anyatran/shopping/README.md

 ---|------------|----------|------|---------
    |            |          |      |
 ## Commands
-When you start the program, it will ask for your `user ID` first.
+When you start the program, it will ask for a `user ID` first.
 It should be a type of `Integer`.
-After that you can write commands after `command: ` prompt.
+If the user already exists, he will be able to continue his shopping where he left off.
+If the userID doesn't exist, the program will create a new user for it After that you can write commands after `command: ` prompt.
 #### add
 Add a product to cart